danReynolds/EARTH121/lectures/mass_wasting.md

 Velocity, how fast is the movement
 Material, what it is composed of
-Natural of motion, fall, slide or flow
+Nature of motion, fall, slide or flow

 ## What is the most obvious factor that affects mass movement?